mevansam/openstack-cookbook/README.md

 ## Support Scripts

 The repository's ```scripts``` folder contains a few useful scripts to manage starting and stopping a local Chef-Zero as well as scripts to manage a local [logstash](http://logstash.net/) rsyslogd sink that will stream logs to local a [logio](http://logio.org/) server.
-If you start Chef-Zero using the scripts it will create the ```.chef``` folder and you can skip step 5.
+If you start Chef-Zero using the scripts it will create the ```.chef``` folder containing the knife configuration for Chef-Zero.

   * In order to use logio you need to install node.js.
 It is recommended you use [nvm](https://github.com/creationix/nvm) to manage your node install rather than the [installable packages](http://nodejs.org/download/) distributed by Joyent.